AnjaDelic/Accident_severity_prediction/README.md

 This project is part of my master thesis.

 #### About dataset
-“US-Accidents” dataset on Kaggle, recording over 7.7 million traffic accidents in the United States since 2016. \n https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/code?datasetId=199387
+“US-Accidents” dataset on Kaggle, recording over 7.7 million traffic accidents in the United States since 2016.

+https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents/code?datasetId=199387

 #### Project structure